7irelo/gymon/README.md

 ## Contributing

-Contributions to the Gymon 3D Render Engine project are welcome and encouraged.
+Contributions to the Gymon 3D Rendering Engine project are welcome and encouraged.
 Whether you're fixing bugs, adding new features, or improving documentation, your contributions help make Gymon a better tool for engineers and researchers.
 To contribute, fork the repository, make your changes, and submit a pull request.
 Please follow the contribution guidelines provided in the repository documentation.

 ## License